ibm-cloud-docs/netezza/webconsole/creating_procedures.md

 {: #create-procedures}

 1. Go to **Databases**.
-1. Select the database in which you want to create a function.
+1. Select the database in which you want to create a procedure.
+1. Select the schema in which you want to create a procedure.
 1. Go to **DB objects > Procedures**.
 1. Click **Create procedure**.
-1. Select the schema where you want to create a procedure.
 1. Type a name for the procedure.
+   The name can be up to 128 characters long and it must begin with a letter or underscore and cannot contain embedded spaces.
+The name must be unique.
+   If the name contains special characters, enclose it in double quotation marks.
 1. Specify the arguments.
    This is to specify the parameter type list of the procedure.
 For example, `int`.
 1. Specify the return type of your procedure.
    For example, `int`.
 1. Specify the procedure body.
    This is the source code for the body of the stored procedure.
 For example